 Eighteen Historical Lectures delivered in Ludwigsburg and Stuttgardt by Chr.
 Hoffman, inspector of the Evangelical school of Ludwigsburg, are spoken of as deserving general attention.
-Their subject is the Regenera-tion of society by the introduction of Christianity.
-The lecturer is said to represent Christianity, which is so often viewed merely as a code of dog-mas, or morals, above all as a great historical fact, whose bearing upon the so-istue of our day he leaves to the judgment of biandinare.
-Historical fact, whose bearing upon the society of our day he leaves to the judgment of his audience.
+Their subject is the Regeneration of society by the introduction of Christianity.
+The lecturer is said to represent Christianity, which is so often viewed merely as a code of dogmas, or morals, above all as a great historical fact, whose bearing upon the society of our day he leaves to the judgment of his audience.
 His task is to draw a clear and correct picture of Christianity in its first genuine, original form, as it was at the period of its first appearance, and of its influence on society then.
 He endeavors therefore to describe the origin, spirit, and developements of the first Christian congregation from the time of Christ, until the completion of the mission of the apostles.
 The lectures are represented as free from any party spirit for or against certain confessions or dogmatic schools, or from any polemic reflections on modern church, or political doctrines, but as vividly demonstrative of the force naturally essential to Christianity as a social principle.
 These lectures are to appear in book form under the title "Das Christenthum des ersten Jahrhunderts.
 (The Christianity of the first century.)
-They will form a moderate sized 8vo. and will not exceed \$1 in price.-Garrigne & Christen's Bulletin.
+They will form a moderate sized 8vo. and will not exceed \$1 in price.-Garrigne & Christern's Bulletin.

 That great work, "Gesenius' Thesaurus" has at length been completed.
 This work, it is said, occupies in Hebrew and Biblical Chaldee the position taken up by the Latin and Greek Thesauri of the two Stephans in these respective languages.
 It even excels these, since the lesser extent of the field to be explored admitted of a more thorough exhaustion of its subjects.
-We thus not only find the several forms of words completely registered and grouped, their significations correctly given at d ingeniously argued, but also extensive indications of their relations to 'Semitic' languages, and through explanations of all dark passages admitting of various constructions.
+We thus not only find the several forms of words completely registered and grouped, their significations correctly given at dingeniously argued, but also extensive indications of their relations to Semitic' languages, and through explanations of all dark passages admitting of various constructions.
 The work is therefore more than a lexicon; it is profoundly exegetical, throwing light on numerous difficult biblical texts.
 It is moreover, in many respects, an encyclopaedia of biblical subjects, for it contains a fund of valuable information concerning the topics of the various biblical books, and detailed accounts of proper nouns.
-Alas! that this description of so important a work, allows of so much abaiement by the rationalism of much of its contents.
+Alas! that this description of so important a work, allows of so much abatement by the rationalism of much of its contents.